awslabs/aws-mysql-jdbc/README.md

 <div style="text-align:center"><img src="./docs/files/images/enhanced_failure_monitoring_diagram.png" /></div>
 The figure above shows a simplified workflow of Enhanced Failure Monitoring.
 Enhanced Failure Monitoring is a connection plugin implemented by a monitor thread.
 The monitor will periodically check the connected database node's health.
 If a database node is determined to be unhealthy, the query will be retried with a new database node and the monitor restarted.

-Enhanced Failure Monitoring is loaded by default, and can be disabled by setting parameter `failureDetectionEnabled` to `false`.
+The Enhanced Failure Monitoring plugin is loaded by default, and can be disabled by setting parameter `failureDetectionEnabled` to `false`.

-If custom connection plugins are loaded, Enhanced Failure Monitoring will NOT be loaded unless explicitly included by adding `com.mysql.cj.jdbc.ha.ca.plugins.NodeMonitoringConnectionPluginFactory` to `connectionPluginFactories`.
+If custom connection plugins are loaded, the Enhanced Failure Monitoring plugin will NOT be loaded unless explicitly included by adding `com.mysql.cj.jdbc.ha.ca.plugins.NodeMonitoringConnectionPluginFactory` to `connectionPluginFactories`.

 #### Enhanced Failure Monitoring Parameters
 `failureDetectionTime`, `failureDetectionInterval`, and `failureDetectionCount` are similar to TCP Keep Alive parameters.